miniak/react-electron-workshop/README.md

 # react-electron-workshop

 This repo contains a react electron sample app that we used for a workshop on building react desktop apps with electron.
 It is a simple app to view photos stored locally on your computer.
+We use [typescript]( https://www.typescriptlang.org/) because things normally work out better that way.

 ## To Use
-To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
+To clone and run this repository, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line:

 ```
 # Clone this repository